15 Top Hikes in Santo Antao, Cape Verde

 The trail leads you through villages that are not used to see tourists.
 On the fields, you see the authentic Cape Verdean life of Santo Antão.

 Get an aluguer to Corda (departing from Ribeira Grande).
-The trail starts at the school of Corda whose inhabitants are glad to show you the direction.
+The trail starts at the school of Corda, whose inhabitants are glad to show you the directions.

 Following the trail, you walk along the fields of intensive terrace cultivation and small wooden huts.
 You see plenty of guayabas, papaya, and breadfruit trees.

-But it is still a very long and steel way down.
-The path descends in sharp serpentines and after 2-3 hours, I finally reached a first village: Figueira.
+But it is still a very long and steely way down.
+The path descends in sharp serpentines, and after 2-3 hours, I finally reached my first village: Figueira.

 I was impressed by the terrace cultivation and how people were not afraid to cultivate their fields or carry heavy baskets in dizzying heights.
 Finally, I got on a paved road again!